The Ritz Dance Performance, June 1978

 learn how to partner dance like John Travolta!
 My students

-This 4-beat dance moved too slow, so I developed something
+dance in the movie.
+This 4-beat dance moved too slow.
+On my own, I developed something

 similar to Aggie Jitterbug that shortened the basic pattern